 Nothing Lasts Forever: How to Handle Pontoon Boat Replacement Parts

-In this article, we are going to discuss the "more."
-This includes items that need to be maintained and others items that are prone to aging, wearing out and breaking.
+In this article, we're going to discuss the "more."
+This includes items that need to be maintained and other items that are prone to aging, wearing out and breaking.

 How to Handle Pontoon Boat Replacement Parts

 Okay, so, remember that oil change and gas situation with your car?
 Well, oddly enough, you have to do the same thing with your boat.
 It has an engine.
 This stuff is necessary.

-When you dust it off for use again, you will have to do more than stick your key in the ignition.
+When you dust it off for use again, you'll have to do more than stick your key in the ignition.
 First and foremost, are you still legal?
-Do all of your lights work, is the battery dead, does the horn work, is the fire extinguisher still in good shape and do you have enough life vests?
+Do all of your lights work?
+Is the battery dead?
+Does the horn work?
+Is the fire extinguisher still in good shape and do you have enough life vests?

 Additionally, if you bought your boat used, you should still be able to obtain this information.
 This is the first place to start, but don't forget a trusted mechanic.
 After all, these guys do this stuff full time.

-Now, stainless steel props look cool and are expensive as hell, but if you run your boat up on shore for parties and the water level always changes, you are going to hit shit.
-A lot of shit, actually.
+Now, stainless steel props look cool and are expensive as hell, but if you run your boat up on shore for parties and the water level always changes, you're going to hit stuff.
+A lot of stuff, actually.

-Rock is rock and it is not going to give up for your pretty prop, so this is a basic fact of life in the boating world.
-You are going to try to get in somewhere that you used to go before, but just a little water level change or somebody losing something overboard that you didn't know about can be a very expensive encounter.
+Rock is rock and it's not going to give up for your pretty prop, so this is a basic fact of life in the boating world.
+You're going to try to get in somewhere that you used to go before, but just a little water level change or somebody losing something overboard that you didn't know about can be a very expensive encounter.
 Accept the unpredictable and prepare to replace this item every year.

 Hot!
 Cold!
 Hot!
 Cold!
 Sound familiar?
-No, I am not talking about your last love interest.
-I am talking about the weather.
+No, I'm not talking about your last love interest.
+I'm talking about the weather.
 Wherever you live, the weather keeps changing.
 We can't do anything about it.

-That is why it is high on our list of pontoon boat replacement parts.
+That's why it's high on our list of pontoon boat replacement parts.
 The good news is there are ways to slow down the process of deterioration.

 However, if all else fails, you are still in luck because replacing furniture is something that can be easily accomplished with pontoon boats.
 In fact, we have written about it before.

 These elements can be extreme.
 I know they have been in Texas.
-We get hot and cold weather, which causes boat tops to shrink and expand, and we also get heavy sun, ultraviolet rays, rain and hail.
+We get hot and cold weather, which causes boat tops to shrink and expand, and we also get extreme sun, ultraviolet rays, rain and hail.

 For a few hundred dollars and a case of beer, this is a task that can be easily accomplished.
 The beer comes in handy for several reasons actually.
-One, because it is beer.
+One, because it's beer.
 Two, because it helps to have a friend for this small project.
-Three, if you replace your top at the right time it is going to be hot outside.
+Three, if you replace your top at the right time it's going to be hot outside.

-Now, it should be noted there are several options for repair or replacement of your top.
-For example, you don't necessarily have to replace the frame or hardware if it is in good shape and you have a good boat upholsterer.
+Now, it should be noted that there are several options for repair or replacement of your top.
+For example, you don't necessarily have to replace the frame or hardware if it's in good shape and you have a good boat upholsterer.